turisap/Priority-Queue/README.md

 }
 ```

 you can specify `id` or `age` as a base property and your data will be sorted accordingly.
+It should be an integer.

-`minHeap` sets the type of heap.
+`minHeap` sets the type of a binary tree.
 If set to `true`, it will create a min-heap queue (members with the lowest priority first out).
 If set to `false`, it will create
 a max-heap queue, so, consequently, will take members with the highest priority out first.

 You can create a new instance now: